Day Trips: THINGS TO SEE AND DO

-The Battleship TEXAS offers a variety of recreational and educational experiences for visitors and organized youth groups, as well programs for students of all ages.
+The Battleship TEXAS is preparing to receive needed conservation, and is not currently open for visits. offers a variety of recreational and educational experiences for visitors and organized youth groups, as well programs for students of all ages.
 Self-guided tours offer a glimpse into the life of the men on board the Battleship TEXAS during World Wars I and II.
 One can climb 60 feet above the water to the flying bridge or down 20 feet below the water into the engine room.
 View the restored sleeping quarters and medical facilities, engine room, guns, and anchors.
 You can also take a guided tour into parts of the ship that are normally closed to the public.

 Marsh Restoration and Boardwalk

 From the 1,210-foot long marsh trail and boardwalk you can view the native prairie, tidal marsh and bottomland forest as it appeared at the time of the historic 1836 Battle of San Jacinto.
 Visitors will spot coastal birds like the Roseate Spoonbill, Wood Stork, Mottled Duck, Osprey, White Pelican and other wetland denizens such as the River Otter.

 All throughout the grounds you’ll find picnic tables, grills and water faucets.
 An enclosed picnic pavilion overlooking Buffalo Bayou is available by reservation.